Dental Bridges

 Once any necessary treatment is complete, the dentist will remove enamel from the supporting teeth to make room for the abutment crowns.

-They will make a mould of the area & send it to a lab that will craft your own personalized bridge.
+They will make a mould of the area and send it to a lab that will craft your own personalized bridge.
 This normally takes a few weeks.

 While you wait for your custom restoration, you will be given a temporary bridge.

-At the final appointment, the dentist will place your permanent bridge & make any necessary adjustments.
+At the final appointment, the dentist will place your permanent bridge and make any necessary adjustments.

 How long your bridge lasts depends on how well you take care of it.
 If properly cared for, a dental bridge can last well over 10 years.
-Brushing your teeth twice a day, flossing at least once a day, cleaning underneath the pontic, & coming in for regular teeth cleanings & maintenance will ensure the longest lifespan for your bridge.
+Brushing your teeth twice a day, flossing at least once a day, cleaning underneath the pontic, and coming in for regular teeth cleanings and maintenance will ensure the longest lifespan for your bridge.